LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

 Sprint 1 Review and Retrospective
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the sprint review/retro Chris and Paul discussed the work completed during the first.
+For the review/retro Chris and Paul discussed the work completed during the first sprint.
 Both completed initial project planning and setup.
 Working through some details such as wireframes and user stories helped clarify the initial work to be done, which will begin in earnest this week as the second sprint kicks off.

-During the retrospective portion of the discussion, the discussed how in some ways it didn’t feel like much had gotten done since there wasn’t much, if any, code written.
-Paul made the point that while little code was written, the planning that was done should help the initial coding phase of the project go more quickly than it otherwise would.
+During the retrospective portion of the discussion, they discussed how in some ways, it didn’t feel like much had gotten done since there wasn’t much, if any, code written.
+Paul made the point that while little code was written, the planning that was done should help the initial coding phase of the project go more quickly than it otherwise would have.
 He noted that if a programmer just jumps into a project without designing and planning the work to be done, a lot of time can be wasted in doing things inefficiently, reworking portions of the app, and generally